This post may contain affiliate links. Learn more.

 It’s easy to make.
 This vegan stuffing recipe is simple to prepare and you don’t need any fancy equipment.

 Packed with festive flavours.
-With juicy cranberries, earthy chestnuts and fresh herbs, this stuffing is bursting with the flavours of Christmas.
+With juicy cranberries, earthy chestnuts and fresh herbs, this stuffing is bursting with festive flavours.
 Balancing savouriness, richness and a hint of sweetness in every bite.

 Wholesome and nutritious.
-Made with wholesome ingredients like mushrooms, chestnuts and oats, this recipe is not only delicious but also a great addition to a balanced, plant-based holiday meal.
+Made with wholesome ingredients like mushrooms, chestnuts and gluten free oats, this recipe is not only delicious but also a great addition to a balanced, plant-based holiday meal.

 Perfect to prep in advance.
-This vegan chestnut stuffing is great for prepping ahead of time.
+This vegan gluten free stuffing recipe is great for prepping ahead of time.
 You can make it the day before, on Christmas Eve, and simply pop it in the oven ready for lunchtime on Christmas day, making holiday meal planning easier.

-Here’s what you will need to make chestnut stuffing vegan style:
+Here’s what you will need to make vegan gluten free stuffing:

 Orange juice.